 - Build for production: `npm run build`

-As a tech advisor, I always recommend developers adhere to the directory structure and coding conventions specified by their programming stack or organization.
+My Tech Advice: I always recommend developers adhere to the directory structure and coding conventions specified by their programming stack or organization.
 An organized directory structure is fundamental to the success of any modern web application.
 By following these best practices, you can create a clear, maintainable, and efficient codebase that supports collaboration and scalability.
 Remember, consistency and clarity are key, enabling your team to work efficiently and your application to grow seamlessly.

 #AskDushyant